jbear05/ai-predictive-maintenance/docs/MODEL.md

 - No overlap between training and validation engines
 - Target created from RUL without using RUL as feature
 - **Scaler fitted only on training data** (validation data never seen during fitting)

+**Note on cycle_normalized:** While not traditional data leakage (uses no future information), this feature encodes lifecycle position which is highly correlated with the target by design.
+See Limitations section for production deployment considerations.

 ### Model Validation